Accla/d4m/README.txt

   doc/
     README.vX.X     What's new in this version.
+    java.opts       Configuration file for specifying MATLAB - Java max memory.

   examples/
     ExampleInsert.m     Inserts data into an example table.
     ExampleFind.m       Retrieves data from an example table.
+    ExampleFindAll      Retrieves all data from an example table.
+    ExampleFindColumns  Retrieves data using a column query from an example table.
+    ExampleFindRows     Retrieves data using a row query from an example table.

   src/
     DBinit.m               Function to init env variables to use the database.